CHepplethwaite/chat-x/README.md

 💬 Testing the Chatbot

-Currently, you can test the chatbot by asking questions:
+You can test the chatbot by asking questions.

-"What does the document say about climate change?"

 The workflow: